ixanza/tranquility/README.md

 10. Triss Armor Retextured
 11. Volkihar Knight - Vampire Armor
 12. Sithis Armour- Special Edition- Mastercraft Version

-## Serenity Plus

-Starting with the 2.4.0 version of Serenity, I've included a second profile called Serenity Plus, this includes some overhauls on top of requiem that I will not be including into Serenity as it modifies how base Requiem work.
-The aim of Serenity has always been to lure newer requiem players so they can understand the mechanics.
-Serenity Plus however things I add to my requiem experience to make it either harder or more fresh.
-This will flesh out more in the coming updates.

-For now Serenity Plus contains these additions on top of Serenity

-- Requiem - Craftable Items
-- Requiem - Destruction Spell Pack
-- Requiem - Enchantment Tweaks
-- Requiem - Enemy Regeneration Tweak
-- Requiem - Illusion Redone
-- Requiem - Immersive Divine Blessings
-- Requiem - Minor Arcana SSE
-- Requiem - Unarmed Combat Enhancer
-- The Actual Vampiric Thirst for SSE

 ## How to start up Serenity